Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: Asymptotic plane waves and transverse projections

-Let us first choose a source centered inertial reference system $(t,\vec{x})$ in the asymptotic Minkowski background, as we have done throughout this work.
-For simplicity, we consider the leading order $1/r$ asymptotic value of a spacial vector $\mathcal A_i(t,\vec{x})$ - we will comment on the case of a symmetric $h_{ij}$ tensor below - and we Helmholtz-decompose it into its longitudinal and transverse part
+Let us first choose a source-centered inertial reference system $(t,\vec{x})$ in the asymptotic Minkowski background, as we have done throughout this work.
+For simplicity, we consider the leading-order $1/r$ asymptotic value of a spatial vector $\mathcal A_i(t,\vec{x})$ - we will comment on the case of a symmetric $h_{ij}$ tensor below - and we Helmholtz-decompose it into its longitudinal and transverse part

 where $\mathcal{A}$ is a scalar function of the coordinates and the transverse part satisfies the divergence-free condition $\partial^i\mathcal{A}^\text{T}_i=0$.
-Formally, the divergence free part of the vector can be defined using a projector involving the inverse Laplace operator \cite{Jackson:1998nia, Racz:2009nq},
+Formally, the divergence-free part of the vector can be defined using a projector involving the inverse Laplace operator \cite{Jackson:1998nia, Racz:2009nq},

 such that

 It appears clearly that this definition is not local in the physical space, while in Fourier space